patriciogonzalezvivo/eyeo16/README.md

 Note:
 At the very end of 2009, I was an expressive art therapist in Buenos Aires building a website for my business.
 The site was "arte para sanarte", which is a worldplay meaning "art to heal".
 I built it in Flash, and thanks to The Wayback Machine, I recovered it here in GIF form : )
-This is the second of a few embarrassing things I’m going to show you, but it’s appropriate because this talk is going to be something of a spiral.
+This is the second of a few embarrassing things I’m going to show you, but it’s appropriate because this talk is also going to spiral.

 --